-This policy has been developed to clearly explain how WorkCover applies and expects disclosure obligations to be undertaken under section 279 of the Workers' Compensation and Rehabilitation Act 2003.
+This policy has been developed to clearly explain how WorkCover applies and expects disclosure obligations to be undertaken under section 279 of the Workers' Compensation and Rehabilitation and Other Legislation Amendment Act 2013.
 If relevant documents are not disclosed they cannot be used at trial unless given leave of the Court (section 285).

-Disclosure must occur within 21 business days of the service of Notice of Claim or receipt of request, subject to s284.
+Disclosure must occur within 21 business days of the service of Notice of Claim or receipt of request, subject to section 284.

 Where a document includes information that is not required to be disclosed e.g. it is privileged or gives rise to a reasonable suspicion of fraud, the document should still be disclosed with this information removed or concealed.

 This disclosure obligation continues throughout the pre-proceedings and litigation process.

 The parties must exchange all documents relating to:

 - The circumstances of the event resulting in the injury